sensedeep/dynamodb-onetable/README.md

 DynamoDB OneTable (OneTable) transforms single-table design patterns with DynamoDB, providing an elegant, dry syntax while still enabling easy access to the full DynamoDB API.
 It works with AWS V2 and V3 SDKs for JavaScript and TypeScript apps.

-Join the active community using OneTable on our [GitHub Discussion Hub](https://github.com/sensedeep/dynamodb-onetable/discussions).
+Join the active community using OneTable on our [GitHub Discussion Hub](https://github.com/sensedeep/dynamodb-onetable/discussions) and learn about the growing set of extentions for migrations, CLI and graphical monitoring tools for your single-table designs.

 ## OneTable Features